 - La Miette – was owned and lived in during the 1940s by the legendary French poet, writer, and screenwriter Jacques Prévert.

-Located in the northern part of the Alpilles, Saint-Rémy-de-Provence is one of the best villages to stay in Provence France!
+Located in the northern part of the Alpilles, Saint-Rémy-de-Provence is one of the best villages to stay in Provence.
 Far from the crowds of the Cote d’Azur, here, you will appreciate the unhurried pace of life.
-With its place Jean Jaures, “hôtels particuliers” and ornate houses from the 17th and 18th centuries, the beauty of the village has inspired many artists, writers, and painters.
+With its Jean Jaures place, Hôtels Particuliers, and ornate houses from the 17th and 18th centuries, the beauty of the village has inspired many artists, writers, and painters.
 The most famous is Vincent van Gogh who produced more than 150 paintings of the countryside surrounding Saint-Rémy-de-Provence, among which his famous masterpiece “The Starry Night”.

 Where to stay in Saint-Rémy-de-Provence

 Et voilà!
-I hope this guide to the best villages to stay in Provence France will help you plan your travel itinerary to the south of France.
-If you have any questions, please let me know in the comments below.
+I hope this list of the best villages in Provence helps you plan your trip to the South of France.
+If you have questions, just ask in the comments.
+Merci!